zzjrzz/minical-xero/README.md

 ###### Models
-this folder contains model files, all the database-related queries will go on these files.
+This folder contains model files, all the database-related queries will go on these files.

 ###### View
 A view is simply a web page, or a page fragment, like a header, footer, sidebar, etc. In fact, views can flexibly be embedded within other views (within other views, etc., etc.) if you need this type of hierarchy.